-Start your day at the Broadway Deli located on the 3rd Street Promenade for breakfast or to pick up some picnic essentials.
-They offer a combination of traditional New York style items, such as the smoked salmon and cured fish as well as well as European inspired dishes.
-For breakfast order fresh squeezed orange or carrot juice and homemade granola, or if you are looking for a more hearty meal try the buckwheat waffle with berries, smoked salmon eggs Benedict or the matzo brei.
+Start your day at the Wexlers Deli located on Santa Monica Boulevard for breakfast or to pick up some picnic essentials.
+They offer a combination of traditional New York style items, such as the smoked salmon and cured fish as well as European inspired dishes.
+For breakfast order fresh-squeezed orange or carrot juice and homemade granola, or if you are looking for a more hearty meal try the buckwheat waffle with berries, smoked salmon eggs Benedict or the matzo brei.
 If you choose to pick up lunch to go, their deli menu will not disappoint.
-Offering all the usual suspects, as well as a few vegetarian options this is a first class way to picnic.
+Offering all the usual suspects, as well as a few vegetarian options this is a first-class way to picnic.

 From here, make your way a few blocks west, to the city’s greatest natural asset, a stretch of broad sandy coastline that sits on part of the longest beach path of its kind in the world.
 The trail stretches 22 miles from Malibu to the north and Torrance in the south and is where you will find bikers, skaters, walkers, joggers and performers.

 After scoping out the beach, claim your spot in the sand.
 Not too close to the bike path and near enough to the water to feel the ocean breeze and keep an eye on the kids, then settle in.
 Soak up the sun, ride a few waves, walk the sandy shore.

 If you and your family enjoy a more active exploration of the beach scene, rent bikes or rollerblades from one of the nearby shops such as Segway.
 For a few bucks, this is a great way to experience the local mode of transportation as well as check out more of the famous bike path.